 Proprietary boarding are one-off special manufactured boards commonly used in years gone by which are now popular again.

+(1st) Associated.co.uk

+0800 298 5424

---- Marketing by: -
+Marketing by: - www.1stAssociated.co.uk

-www.1stAssociated.co.uk
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited

 INTERNAL WALLS AND PARTITIONS

 These are, we believe, predominantly solid.
 It is of course impossible to determine the construction without opening up the walls and we have therefore taken an educated guess.

 PERIMETER WALLS

 We believe the perimeter walls are wet plaster and dry lined, often known as false walling to the roof extension.

 Dry Lining/False Walling Defined: